borispovod/crypti-docs/presale.md

 Browse to Crypti sale on CRSALE / BTC exchange pair, and buy CRSALE tokens in exchange for BTC: https://bter.com/trade/crsale_btc

+These tokens will be sold on 1:1 ratio to BTC, serving as a proof of the pre-sale purchase.
+The CRSALE tokens will not be tradeable.

 #### Step four
 Once the pre-sale is over, your purchased CRSALE tokens will be converted to Crypti, based on the amount of CRSALE you hold, and the total funds raised on the pre-sale.
 You could then withdraw them to you Crypti wallet.